michaelknap/gnome-system-monitor-indicator/README.md

 # ![Icon](./screenshots/icon-xs.png) System Monitor Tray Indicator for GNOME Shell

 ## Overview
 This is a minimalist system monitor extension for GNOME Shell.
-It displays CPU, Memory, and Swap usage right in your GNOME Shell top bar.
+It displays CPU, RAM, and Swap usage right in your GNOME Shell top bar.

 ![Screenshot](./screenshots/screenshot.png)